• Skip to primary navigation

 Lemon Butter Biscuits

-Lemon butter biscuits, delicious melt in the mouth biscuits fragrant with lemon.
-A simple bake making them a perfect afternoon tea treat.
+Lemon butter biscuits, delicious melt in the mouth lemon cookies fragrant with lemon.
+A simple bake and the perfect afternoon tea treat.

 Servings: 20 biscuits